mkhraijah/PowerModelsADA.jl/README.md

 ## Usage

-There are two modes of running the distirbuted algorithms: global and local modes.
-The globel mode runs the distirbuted algorithms by passing the informtation of all subsystems, while the local mode assumes each subsystem is handled by a seperate object and can be distributed over different threads or processors.
+There are two modes of running the distributed algorithms: global and local modes.
+The global mode runs the distributed algorithms by passing the information of all subsystems, while the local mode assumes each subsystem is handled by a separate object and can be distributed over different threads or processors.

 The distirbuted algorithms can be run in global mode as follow: